 The urge to become a superhero is unlikely to happen without a major life event to serve as a catalyst.
-While there are plenty of super-powered heroes who see their role as a responsibility of their power (like Superman or Spider-Man) the characters who are mere mortals unfortunately seem to rely on a negative event to serve as that catalyst.
+While there are plenty of super-powered heroes who see their role as a responsibility of their power (like Superman or Spider-Man), the characters who are mere mortals, unfortunately, seem to rely on a negative event to serve as that catalyst.

 You’ll need to train for muscle strength and power as well as developing your flexibility and speed.
-A high level of endurance is a must – catching your breath mid-chase just won’t cut it.
-There are countless workout routines that can get you there, but for an example of Batman’s day by day workout schedule and diet see here.
+A high level of endurance is a must as well – catching your breath mid-chase just won’t cut it.
+Countless workout routines can get you eating great and running like the wind.

 A wide array of knowledge along with instant recall and an excellent memory will ideally let you outsmart the baddies without ever lifting a finger.

 The first part will require some things not exactly found on-the-shelf.
-Look into kevlar and nomex materials and surround yourself with as much carbon fiber as possible.
-Place special attention to your shoes as you’ll be spending a lot of time on your feet.
-If possible incorporate as many wearable electronics and tools as you can carry.
+Look into kevlar and Nomex materials and surround yourself with as much carbon fiber as possible.
+Place special attention on your shoes as you’ll be spending a lot of time on your feet if you can’t fly.
+If possible, incorporate as many wearable electronics and tools as you can carry.
 You’ll also need to learn basic tailoring and sewing skills to maintain your costume.

-The level of stealthiness and/or flamboyancy you wish to have are up to you, but be sure to make suiting up as quick of a process as possible.
+The level of stealthiness and/or flamboyancy you wish to have is up to you, but be sure to make suiting up as quick of a process as possible.
 Consider choosing an animal or creature to serve as your totem.
-Ants, spiders and bats have all been used, so try something further up the food-chain.
+Ants, spiders, and bats have all been used, so try something further up the food chain.

 If not, then you should begin developing an even more valuable resource: skills.
 The options here are nearly limitless, but it’s safe to say the more skills you have, the better of a superhero you’ll make.
 Only experience can tell you what to focus on specifically, but essentials could include:

-- advanced self defense techniques
+- advanced self-defense techniques

 - advanced computer skills – coding/hacking

-- forensic analisys
+- forensic analysis